Phase Transitions for Random Walk Asymptotics on Free Products of Groups: Examples

 Let $d\in \N$.
 Suppose we are given a probability measure $\pi$ with $\mathrm{supp}(\pi)=\{\pm e_1,\dots,\pm e_{d}\}$, the set of natural generators of $\Z^d$.
 Then $\pi$ defines a random walk on $\Z^d$, and we denote by $\pi^{(n)}$ its $n$-fold convolution power.
 We write for $1\leq i \leq d$

-Let $\mathbf{0}$ be the zero vector in $\Z^d$.
+Denote by $\mathbf{0}$ the zero vector in $\Z^d$.
 Once again $G_d(z):=\sum_{n\geq 0} \pi^{(n)}(\mathbf{0}) z^n$ denotes the associated Green function, which has radius of convergence $\r_d$.
 The crucial point for our later discussion is the following: \begin{Prop} The Green function of the random walk on $\Z^d$ has an expansion of the form

-where the functions $f(z),g(z)$ are analytic in a neighbourhood of $z=\r_d$ and $g(\r_d)\neq 0$. \end{Prop} \textit{Remarks:} For the case of simple random walks on $\Z^d$ a proof of this proposition can be found in \cite[Proposition 17.16]{woess}.
-In our case, we generalize the statement to arbitrary nearest neighbour random walks on $\Z^d$, but we will only give a sketch of the (elementary) proof and refer once again to \cite{woess}.
+where the functions $f(z),g(z)$ are analytic in a neighbourhood of $z=\r_d$ and $g(\r_d)\neq 0$. \end{Prop} \textit{Remarks:} For the case of simple random walks on $\Z^d$, i.e. $\pi(\pm e_i)=1/(2d)$, a proof of this proposition can be found in \cite[Proposition 17.16]{woess}.
+In our case, we generalize the statement to arbitrary nearest neighbour random walks on $\Z^d$, but we will only give a sketch of the proof and refer once again to \cite{woess}.
 From the expansion follows with the help of Darboux's method that $\pi^{(2n)}(\mathbf{0})\sim C\,\r_d^{-2n}\,n^{-d/2}$; this asymptotic behaviour follows also from Cartwright and Soardi \cite{cartwright-soardi87}. \begin{proof} First, note that the spectral radius of the random walk on $\Z^d$ is given by